ember-intl/ember-intl/docs/integration-testing.md

 ### `t(key, [options])`

 The `t` helper is a shortcut for accessing the `t` method on the `intl` service.
-In combination with the fallback serialization behavior of `setupInt(hooks)`, it becomes especially useful, because you now don't need to worry about how to provide translations or mock them for tests.
+In combination with the fallback serialization behavior of `setupIntl(hooks)`, it becomes especially useful, because you now don't need to worry about how to provide translations or mock them for tests.